csae1152/SamzaHivePigNeo4J/README.md

 Our first attempt at a streaming data stack lacked a data integration component.
 We tried to just use Druid to directly index incoming data from our customers.
 There was a serious mismatch here: even though Druid can index streams, it can only do that in a very particular way.
 It needs a single stream with dimensions and metrics cleanly separated.
 We didn’t have that: we had multiple streams with messy data.
 We needed to join the streams (so we could find out whether ads were served and clicked on) and we needed to transform them a bit.
 For a while, this mismatch prevented us from actually being able to index data in real-time.
 At first we tried to get our users to fix up their data for us, and send us data that was already well-suited for Druid indexing, but that flopped.
 People generally expected us to do the work on our end.

+How to integrate Samza into your Spring boot application